ojarva/python-manage-server-power/README.rst

 Home server remote power management
 ===================================

-This library handles rather specific remote power management scenario: my home network disk
+This library handles rather specific remote power management scenario.

 - Server can be woken up with wake-on-lan (WOL)
--

-This library validates OpenSSH public keys.

-Currently ssh-rsa, ssh-dss (DSA), ssh-ed25519 and ecdsa keys with NIST curves are supported.
+- There's SSH access to the server (for shutting it down)
+- Server responds to ping (checking whether the server is running)

 Installation: